sushiroll4093/clone/FAQ.md

 ### What?
 A contributor agreement?
 Why?

 Canvas, unlike many projects hosted by GitHub, is commercially dual-licensed.
 We license Canvas via the AGPLv3 to the open source community, but we also offer Canvas via a subscription to many of our clients.
 For this to work, Instructure needs to retain copyright over the Canvas project.
-The [[contributor agreement|ica.pdf]] is the legal step we must go through so we are able to continue to dual-license and serve our clients without fracturing the codebase.
+The [contributor agreement](https://github.com/instructure/canvas-lms/issues/1030) is the legal step we must go through so we are able to continue to dual-license and serve our clients without fracturing the codebase.

-If you want to contribute, as soon as we have a copy of [[contributor agreement|ica.pdf]] on file for you, we will be happy to accept your pull requests.
+If you want to contribute, as soon as we have a copy of [contributor agreement](https://github.com/instructure/canvas-lms/issues/1030) on file for you, we will be happy to accept your pull requests.

 ### Where do I send the contributor agreement to?

-Send it to opensource@instructure.com.
+After submitting a pull request, clahub will show up as a [status check](https://github.com/instructure/canvas-lms/issues/1030)).
+Follow the directions to digitally sign the contributor agreement.

 ### I have some other question.